sddbrown/safe-networking-sp/docs/infra-setup.md

 # KIBANA CONFIGURATION AND STARTUP
-#### Edit the elasticsearch.url setting (it is commented out) in the kibana config file /etc/kibana/kibana.yml
+#### Edit the elasticsearch.url setting (it is commented out) in the kibana config file as root - sudo /etc/kibana/kibana.yml
 ```python
 elasticsearch.url:"http://localhost:9200"
 ```